kishlaya/pareto/README.md

 ## Why?

 I was watching a lecture by Jordan Peterson, where he talks about Pareto Distribution and Price's Law.
-So I thought I would try and verify that on a simple game.
+So I thought I would try and verify that on a simple game, similar to the one he shows in his lecture.

-In particular, is the following true:
-> Half the wealth is owned by square root of the population?

 ## What?